 Fig. 5.
 The lateral circulation and isohalines (blue lines) at Sec.
 B1 in 1977(a2), 1994(b2), 2003(c2), and 2010(d2).
 The starting point of the X-axis is Point C in Fig. 2d. wy is the longitudinal vorticity at Sec.
 B1 in 1977(a1), 1994(a2), 2003(a3), and 2010(a4).

 Figure 6 shows the changes in lateral circulation at Sec.
 B2.
 With the decrease of estuary width, the salinity increased in the cross-section over the years.
 There developed a clockwise circulation at the right of the deep channel in 1977 and 1994.
 This clockwise vortex was seen to move westward from 2003 on.
 The spatial extent of the clockwise circulation in the deep channel increased significantly over time.
 Clockwise vortices developed over the East Shore from 1977 to 2010, but their intensity became weaker since 2003.
-In 1977 and 1994, the distance between the deep channel and the East Shore was greater than 2 km, and the accommodation space was enough for the clockwise vortices to develop sufficiently.
+In 1977 and 1994, the distance between the deep channel and the East Shore was greater than 2 km which was sufficient for accommodating clockwise vortices.
 From 2003 on, the accommodation space at the East Shore became limited and restricted the full development of the clockwise vortex.
 Over the West Shoal, the lateral circulation pattern showed an anticlockwise circulation in 1977 and 1994.
 However, since 2003, the lateral circulation over the West Shoal began to develop a two-cell pattern, with an anticlockwise gyre at the surface and a clockwise one near the bottom.
 The clockwise cell developed well in 2010.